 Images make your landing pages more attractive for your visitors.
 Using an appropriate image can easily and effectively convey the offer to your prospects.

 Wrapping it up!

-Hopefully, this information has supplemented your knowledge on tracking the metrics of your landing pages.
+Hopefully, this information has supplemented your knowledge of tracking the metrics of your landing pages.
 Incorporate these tips to see if you can create better performing landing pages for your site.
 Talking about metrics, FoxMetrics has always been at the forefront of web metrics analytics.
 Over the years, we have been helping out businesses from across the board to take their conversion rates to the next level.
-We have been implementing, improving and overhauling various aspects of their metrics analytics to improve their bottom line.
+We have been implementing, improving, and overhauling various aspects of their metrics analytics to improve their bottom line.
 And I’m sure we can replicate the same with your organization too.